UiL-OTS-labs/jspsych-uil-template-docs/README.md

 You can find a trial procedure using a custom function from the 'uil-utils' library.
 A default restriction for pseudorandomisation is configured in the templates as a constant in each ```globals.js``` file, with the string ```const MAX_SUCCEEDING_ITEMS_OF_TYPE = 2```.

-The big caveat for pseudorandomisation, especially with the current small amount of items in templates (only _two_ items in the practice items): the utility function _tries_ to shuffle your items given this 'max 2-succeeding items restriction' for X (say, 10) times when your index.html initialises the experiment.
-If it (the function) fails to do so, --in this case, because you have too little items to make it happen-- your experiment will _not_ start (because of this underlying error, not visible in the browser).
+The big caveat for pseudorandomisation, especially with the current small number of items in templates (only _two_ items in the practice items): the utility function _tries_ to shuffle your items given this 'max 2-succeeding items restriction' for X (say, 10) times when your index.html initialises the experiment.
+If it (the function) fails to do so, --in this case, because you have too few items to make it happen-- your experiment will _not_ start (because of this underlying error, not visible in the browser).

 In the lexical decision templates index.html file, find the sections in the timeline part (block G, pretty down below) where you can either use 'real' randomisation or pseudorandomisation given the criterion configured in ```globals.js```.
 Example taken from [vislexdec-vp](https://github.com/UiL-OTS-labs/jspsych-vislexdec-vp):